Sylvie Guillem: Early life

 Guillem was born on 23 February 1965 in Paris, and raised in the suburbs in a working-class family.
 As a child, she trained in gymnastics under the instruction of her mother, a gymnastics teacher.
 Her father was a car mechanic.

 In 1977 at age 11, she began training at the Paris Opera Ballet School where Claude Bessy, then director of the school, immediately noticed her exceptional capacities and potential, and in 1981 at age 16, she joined the company's corps de ballet.
-Initially she hated dancing, preferring gymnastics, but after taking part in her show she found she loved performing.
+Initially she hated dancing, preferring gymnastics, but after taking part in the end-of-term show she found she loved performing, saying: “One foot on stage.
+Curtain up.
+That was it...”

 Career

 In 1983, Guillem was awarded the Special Prize of the Youth Organization of Varna in junior division at the Varna International Ballet Competition, which later in the year earned her her first solo role, dancing the Queen of the Dryads in Rudolf Nureyev's staging of Don Quixote.
 On 29 December 1984, after her performance in Nureyev's Swan Lake, she became the Paris Opera Ballet's youngest ever étoile, the company's top-ranking female dancer.
 In 1987, she performed the lead role in William Forsythe's contemporary ballet In the Middle, Somewhat Elevated with one of her favourite partners, Laurent Hilaire.